-Based on experience with similar projects, adding more flyash or Portland cement does not always increase the stiffness of the subgrade.
-In fact, too much flyash or cement in the subgrade may cause excessive brittleness, which may result in reflective cracking problems to develop.
-It is usually cost effective to determine the optimum amount of flyash or Portland cement necessary by laboratory testing; however, it usually ranges from about 12 to 15 percent by weight for flyash and about 4 to 6 percent by weight for Portland cement.
-The Class C flyash or Portland cement should be thoroughly mixed with the subgrade soil by means of a Bomag tiller or other similar equipment specifically designed for such procedures and compacted to a minimum density of 95 percent of the Standard Proctor (ASTM D698) maximum dry density at a moisture content within ± 3 percent of the optimum moisture content.
+It is usually cost effective to determine the optimum amount of Portland cement necessary by laboratory testing; however, it usually ranges from about 5 to 6 percent by weight for Portland cement.
+The Portland cement should be thoroughly mixed with the subgrade soil by means of a Bomag tiller or other similar equipment specifically designed for such procedures and compacted to a minimum density of 95 percent of the Standard Proctor (ASTM D698) maximum dry density at a moisture content within ± 3 percent of the optimum moisture content.